nightscout/nightscout.github.io/docs/nightscout/discover.md

 - `SGV delta` - change of SGV in the last 5 minutes
 - `Trend arrow` - icon of the SG trend
 - `Time` - current time
+- `Emoji` - an emoji selected from the current glucose value
 - `Line break` - invisible item that will move following items to the next line (by default all are showing on the same level)

 All visible items have `Size` property which allows to customize the view even more.
 Also, all items may appear multiple times on the view.